Planning Application live

 The well site is down there on the right.

-The full application, comments & associated documents can be viewed here:
+The original application, comments & associated documents can be viewed here:

 Planning Officer’s report.
 Taken from the Agenda here for 26th Nov 2015.